labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

     - Equibind (link to equibind config in the repo): As standard, all docked poses are called “docked_ligand.sdf”.
 We have chosen to rename these to capture the name of the input protein and small molecule (e.g. 6d08_protein_processed_6d08_ligand_docked.sdf)
     - Diffdock (link to diffdock config in the repo): The names are self-explanatory, so no renaming is required.

+Get the tool running from your command line first.
+This is the easiest way to make sure the arguments work.

 :::

 ## Worked examples for defining arguments